The HyperTexts

 see that Israel's system of apartheid and ethnic cleansing of Palestinians must

-not be supported, because no loving, compassionate person with a sense of
+not be supported by Christians, because no loving, compassionate person with a sense of

-justice would ever inflict such misery on defenseless women and
+justice would ever inflict such misery on women and

 children.
 Clearly, we should never support any government, including

-our own, when it practices racial injustices against innocents.
+our own, when it practices racial injustices against innocent children and their

 There are other reasons to question the idea that Christians should always

-support Israel simply because God "gave" the land of Palestine to the ancient Hebrews.
+support Israel because God "gave" the land of Palestine to the ancient Hebrews.

 Does it make any sense, really, to say that God "gives" one person's property to

 another person?
-How would Christians feel and what would they do if people of
+How would Christians feel if people of

 another religion showed up with guns and bombs, insisting that God "gave" them